sm2774us/trading_strategies/README.md

 - __Threshold Lines:__ The red and green dashed lines represent the upper and lower thresholds (1.0 and -1.0), respectively.
 - __Mean Line:__ The black line at Z-Score 0 represents the mean.

 <div align="right"><a href="#top" target="_blacnk"><img src="https://img.shields.io/badge/Back To Top-orange?style=for-the-badge&logo=expo&logoColor=white" /></a></div>

 ### 2) Triplets Trading:
+- __Triplets Trading__ extends pair trading to three assets.
+The idea is to find three securities whose combined weighted price exhibits mean-reverting behavior.
+- __Key Steps:__
+    - __Select Triplets:__ Find three assets with a cointegrated relationship.
+    - __Determine Weights:__ Assign weights to each asset to balance the combined position.
+    - __Monitor Combined Spread:__ Track the combined weighted price for deviations.
+- __Use Cases:__
+    - __Equities:__ Stocks from the same sector.
+    - __Commodities:__ Related commodities like oil, gas, and energy ETFs.

 __Explanation:__
 Triplets trading involves identifying three assets that move together and creating a trading strategy based on their relationship.
 Traders look for deviations in the spread between these assets to take advantage of mean reversion opportunities.